 Big Slick (Poker)

-Big Slick is one of the premium starting hands in Hold'em, a hand which has immense scope to improve whilst at the same time offers plenty temptation to get you into trouble.
-Of course we are talking about the starting hand Ace King (AK), also known as Bullets, Pocket Rockets and American Airlines.
-Big Slick originally used to refer to a suited Ace King, the term now includes any ace and king.
+One of the premium starting hands in Texas Hold'em is A-K - otherwise known as 'big slick'.
+It's a hand which has immense scope to improve whilst at the same time offers significant temptation to get you into trouble.
+The term originally used to refer to a suited Ace King, however the term now includes any ace and king dealt together pre flop.

 Copyright © 2003 - Top15Poker.com - Top for Poker Terms and Guides.